This post covers the best things to do in Charleston in March, including nighttime, free, as well as family-friendly events and activities.

-Having served as an important carrier from World War II through the 1960s, the USS Yorktown now sits as the centerpiece of the museum and invites visitors to enjoy a ‘hands-on history lesson.’
+Having served as an important carrier from WWII through the 1960s, the USS Yorktown now sits as the centerpiece of the museum and invites visitors to enjoy a "hands-on history lesson."

 This site is especially popular with families and school groups as there are lots of interactive exhibits and educational opportunities.

-If you're travelling with an organized youth trip of 10 or more, you can even sleep on board the USS Yorktown in an onboard campout!
+If you're traveling with an organized youth trip of 10 or more, you can even sleep onboard the USS Yorktown in an onboard campout!
 Find out more here.